CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 that are not evolved by a model, such as a velocity component used for (`AdvectiveForcing`)[@ref].

-Finally, note that `Periodic` boundary conditions are internally enforced for `Periodic` directions, and `DefaultBoundaryConditions` may exist before boundary conditions are "materialized" by a model.
+Finally, note that `Periodic` boundary conditions are internally enforced for `Periodic` directions, and `DefaultBoundaryCondition`s may exist before boundary conditions are "materialized" by a model.

 ## Default boundary conditions